bitcoin-sv/bitcoin-sv/doc/build-unix.md

- libdb       | Berkeley DB      | Wallet storage (only needed when wallet enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.3.2) tcmalloc    | Memory allocator | Alternative memory allocator (may be helpful for nodes on the STN)
+ libdb       | Berkeley DB      | Wallet storage (only needed when wallet enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.3.2) tcmalloc    | Memory allocator | Used by default in bitcoind, but can be disabled using --disable-tcmalloc

 ### Toolchain dependency build instructions